-- i. have a diagnosis of ASD (as documented on medical and/or educational records), OR have probable/likely ASD (defined as currently being assessed within the local ASD pathway); - ii. remain in mainstream primary education for the duration of the trial (age range 4-11 yrs); - iii. have definite or probable SP difficulties defined as (a) a definite dysfunction on at least one sensory dimension (defined as all domains except social participation) and the total score on the Sensory Processing Measure (SPM)[22] or (b) at least a probable dysfunction on two or more sensory dimensions and the total score; - iv. provide carer consent/child assent.
+- i. have a diagnosis of ASD (as documented on medical and/or educational records), OR have probable/likely ASD (defined as currently being assessed within the local ASD pathway); - ii. aged 4-11 years at the start of the trial; - iii. plan to remain in mainstream primary education until the primary outcome timepoint (6-months post-randomisation, and end of intervention for SIT arm); - iv. have definite or probable SP difficulties defined as (a) a definite dysfunction on at least one sensory dimension (defined as all domains except social participation) and the total score on the Sensory Processing Measure (SPM)[22] or (b) at least a probable dysfunction on two or more sensory dimensions and the total score; - v. provide carer consent/child assent.